The Important Role of Cars in Civic Life

 Mobile Sharing of Experiences

 Road trips accelerated cultural sharing as families experienced new regional delicacies, traditions and public art.
 Drive-in movies, concerts, and theaters opened up entertainment access for those who could not commute long distances.
-Mobile Americana like diners, motels and tourist traps cemented national integration through shared sociocultural experiences no matter one’s background.
+Mobile Americana like diners,

 Road trips exponentially grew citizens’ exposure to different regional cultures and histories through a uniquely American tradition of automotive tourism.